 The overall increase in the quarterly cost of revenue over the periods presented was primarily the result of the growth in Eargo hearing aid systems shipped.
 Our quarterly gross margins ranged from 47.2% to 67.3%.
 Gross margins decreased in the quarter ended September 30, 2018, as compared to the prior quarter, due to an increase in sales returns as a percentage of systems shipped, with this measure generally improving over the subsequent periods presented.
 Gross margins decreased in the quarter ended March 31, 2019, as compared to the prior quarter due to increased product warranty costs associated with Eargo Neo hearing aids, which were introduced in January 2019, prior to the establishment of the Eargo Neo hearing aid refurbishment program in the second half of 2019.
 The product warranty claims for Eargo Neo during the first three quarters of 2019 were fulfilled with new hearing aid systems at a higher cost per unit than product warranty claims for Eargo Plus and Eargo Max in 2018 and 2019, on average, the majority of which were fulfilled with new or refurbished hearing aid components.
-The increase in gross margins in the quarter ended December 31, 2019, as compared to the prior quarter, was partially offset by an increase in the provisions for slow-moving, excess or obsolete inventory primarily due to the discontinuation of Eargo Plus.
-The increase in gross margins in the quarters ended March 31, 2020 and June 30, 2020 was primarily due to an increase in the average selling prices of systems shipped as a result of the launch of Neo HiFi in January 2020 and a decrease in sales returns as a percentage of systems shipped.
+The increase in gross margins in the quarter ended December 31, 2019, as compared to the prior quarter, was partially offset by an increase in gross margins in the quarters ended March 31, 2020 and June 30, 2020 was primarily due to an increase in the average selling prices of systems shipped as a result of the launch of Neo HiFi in January 2020 and a decrease in sales returns as a percentage of systems as a percentage of systems shipped.